Research Pipeline: From Question to Report

 Real-World Applications

-The research pipeline shines for anything that normally requires 20 browser tabs and an hour of reading:
+The research pipeline shines for anything that normally requires 20 browser tabs and an hour of reading.

 Vendor evaluation — Research a tool before buying.
 Ask OpenClaw to compare three options on dimensions that matter to you (pricing model, self-hosting options, privacy policy, community size).
 It fetches the actual docs and pricing pages, not just marketing material.